 Looking to watching the mountain gorillas in Rwanda?
 Gorilla Trekking in the Volcanoes National Park is the place to go!
 In just a few hours you will be on a hike traversing the park, looking for the endangered brothers of ours!

-Gorillas live in volcanoes national park—a remote jungle that is wild and beautiful.
+Gorillas live in the Rwanda’s Volcanoes Park —a remote jungle that is wild and beautiful.
 Rwanda climate is hot and humid and the rain can be relentless from September to November.
 The long dry season is from June to August and is a good time to visit.
 About 300 mountain Gorillas are thought to survive and thus listed as highly endangered.
-In order to protect these amazing creatures, primatologists Diany Fossey built two extremely comfortable camps within Karisimbi area and initiated the habituation of Gorilla groups in the forest.
+In order to protect these amazing creatures, primatologists Dianne Fossey built two extremely comfortable camps within Karisimbi area and initiated the habituation of Gorilla groups in the forest.

 Rwanda Gorilla Safari Planning

-Volcanoes popularity means a number of factors must be considered when choosing your Volcanoes National Park accommodation.
-The Area around Volcanoes national park offer more privacy and tucked-away accommodation such as luxury tented camps and decadent safari suites.
+There several factors must be considered when choosing your Volcanoes National Park accommodation.
+The area around Volcanoes national park offer more privacy and tucked-away accommodation such as luxury tented camps and decadent safari suites.